pBarath-29/void-chat/README.md

 ## How it works

-1. Open the site and optionally enter your name
+1. Open the site, pick a theme (optional), enter your name (optional)
 2. Click **create room** — a unique 8-character code is generated
 3. Share the full URL (including the `#secret` fragment) with your peer
 4. Both users verify the fingerprint out-of-band